 There were plenty of other things on site to keep Ethan’s younger brothers, aged six and two-and-a-half, out of mischief in the meantime, including an indoor/outdoor waterpark, an artificial beach by one of the site’s three lovely lakes, play areas (one paying, with a bouncy castle, trampolines and mini-karts) and cycling (baby seats and trailers are available, as well as bikes for younger kids, some with stabilisers).
 For older kids and adults activities also include canoeing and fishing, tennis and table tennis, table football and mini-golf.

 According to season, there are also kids’ clubs and activities for various age groups.
 Two restaurants, a takeaway counter, a bar, a mini-supermarket and bakery, a gym and a beauty centre mean you don’t have to go offsite unless you want to, though Vic-sur-Aisne, the nearest town, has a charming centre dominated by an impressive castle you can visit in summer.

 Overall, the campsite seemed more spacious and calmer than others of its kind, and particularly well suited to those with younger kids.
 Our three-bed superior mobile home was so roomy it seemed more like a small flat than a caravan.
 Having said which, we’d recommend splashing out on one with a deck – at little extra cost, this gives you more living space and a pleasant place to sit out and watch your saucissons sizzle on the barbie as the sun sets over the lakes.

-Read more about our current special offers on Eurocamp holidays including current special offers.
+Read more about our current special offers on Eurocamp holidays including any current special offers.